 I take a person-centred approach where everyone has a chance to feel truly heard.
 In order for mediation to be effective, I work closely with the participants by spending time before and after the mediation talking to them about their perceptions, to ensure that they are comfortable and that the agreement is sustained and working.

 They draw up and own their action plan and so are in control of the content of their future working arrangements.
 By valuing their opinions and giving them control, this gives an excellent likelihood of success.
-I currently have a 100% success rate in resolving workplace issues.
+I currently have a 100% success rate in getting participants to agree a Working Plan about how to manage their relationship in the future.

 Some of the benefits of addressing conflict management include: